England women beat US 2-1 in statement victory at Wembley - WHIZ News

 Stanway made amends from the spot, though, shooting the ball into the right corner as goalkeeper Alyssa Naeher went the wrong way.

-Minutes later, the visitors thought they tied the game again but Trinity Rodman’s strike was ruled out for offside.
+Minutes later, the visitors thought they tied the game again but Trinity Rodman’s strike was ruled out for offside after a video review.

 England and the U.S. wore teal armbands in solidarity with sexual abuse victims and together held a banner that read “Protect the Players” just before kickoff.
 A report this week into the scandals that erupted in the National Women’s Soccer League last season found emotional abuse and sexual misconduct were systemic in the league.